Updated: Nov 28, 2022

-This legal action will do much more than arranging visiting schedules for divorcing parents.
-Even if the couple never divorces, they must file this lawsuit to determine their legal rights to their child, especially the father's.
+This legal action will do much more than arrange visiting schedules for divorcing parents.
+Even if the couple never divorces, they must file this lawsuit to determine their legal rights to their child, especially the fathers.

 Every year, an unknown number of men discover that they have been duped into believing that they are the fathers of their female partners' children.
-Many times, the men expend a lot of money and time educating these children because they consider them their own.
+The men often spend a lot of money and time educating these children because they consider them their own.

 The most compelling explanation for paternity fraud is the potential for additional financial support from the parent.
 Paternity fraud, like all other types of fraud, can be considered a felony in some jurisdictions.
 It may also be called a civil injustice.
 This is significant because men can sue mothers to recover money spent on the children involved.

 DNA tests are often used to resolve paternity fraud allegations.
-If the examination reveals that the plaintiff is not the biological father of the baby, he could be released from his legal and financial responsibilities to them.
+If the examination reveals that the plaintiff is not the baby's biological father, he could be released from his legal and financial responsibilities to them.

-When taking legal action, it's important to remember that hiring an experienced paternity lawyer can be crucial.
+When taking legal action, it's important to remember that hiring an experienced Los Angeles Paternity Attorney can be crucial.

 What's an unfit parent?

-To decide whether a parent is unfit, the court can order a child custody evaluation.
+The court can order a child custody evaluation to decide whether a parent is unfit.
 The evaluator can take into account: